Severson-Group/docs.amdc.dev/source/getting-started/user-guide/amds-interface.md

 ```
 ## Command Line Interface

-Once the above #define is declared, the hardware will enable an AMDS interface app, this will show up as a set of "mb' commands at bootup.
+Once the above #define is declared, the hardware will enable an AMDS interface app, this will show up as a set of `mb` commands at bootup.
 To enable AMDS usage in this app, we need to first route the mux to the appropriate ports.
 This is done through the `hw mux gpio <port> <device>` command call.

 #### AMDC Rev-D HW ####
 * `<port>` is `1-2`